mono/taglib-sharp/README.md

 (aka *Taglib-sharp*) is a library for reading and writing metadata in media files, including video, audio, and photo formats.
+This is a convenient one-stop-shop to present or tag all your media collection, regardless of which format/container these might use.

 It supports the following formats (by file-extensions):
  * **Video:** mkv, ogv, avi, wmv, asf, mp4 (m4p, m4v), mpeg (mpg, mpe, mpv, mpg, m2v)